mowi12/bierpongregeln/README.md

 1. Run `npm install` to get the dependencies.
 2. Run `npm run start` in the root directory of this repository.
+3. Run `npm run start -- --locale <language>` in the root directory of this repository to start in a different language.

 ### Build for production